-On April 23, 2019, Mangrove commenced an action in the Ontario Superior Court of Justice, naming the Corporation, the incumbent members of the Board on such date, and Brookfield BRP Holdings (Canada), as defendants.
-Mangrove is alleging, among other things, oppression by the Corporation and the named Directors and is seeking to set aside the 2019 Brookfield Investment.
+On April 23, 2019, Mangrove commenced an action in the Ontario Superior Court of Justice, naming the Corporation, the incumbent members of the Board of Directors of the Corporation on such date and Brookfield BRP Holdings (Canada), as defendants.
+Mangrove is seeking to set aside the Brookfield Investment.
 TransAlta believes the claim is wholly lacking in merit and is taking all steps to defend against the allegations.
-This matter is scheduled to proceed to trial beginning Sept.
-14, 2020.
+This matter has been rescheduled and the three-week trial will begin on April 19, 2021.